 Ignatian Discernment: Learning to Nurture our Spiritual Gifts for Making Life Choices

 From an early age, we are asked to build a process for decision-making, often focused on personal benefits or life circumstances.
-This course introduces a deeper, spiritually grounded approach, discernment, which invites us to explore a variety of interior ‘movements,’ following the full range of our emotions, imagination, desires, reason, etc., in order to unite our choices more completely into our walk with God.
+This course introduces a deeper, spiritually grounded approach to discernment.
+Participants will explore a variety of interior ‘movements,’ following the full range of emotions, imagination, desires, reason, etc., in order to align one's choices more completely to God's invitations.

 Phase 2: Ignatian ministry training

 Spiritual Companioning: Enriching our Gifts for Accompanying Others in their Spiritual Walk

 Tuesdays, September 14 to October 19, 2021 - 7:00 p.m. - 9:30 p.m.

 Embracing a deeper spiritual walk is not something that can be realized in isolation.
 A spiritual companion is an invaluable gift in learning to recognize the unique ways God helps us to find our truest path in life.
 This course provides a model for spiritual guidance, based in empathic listening and evocative responses.
 It includes reflective reading, small group work, and spiritual accompaniment, to hone the sensitivities necessary to assist others in hearing God’s voice in their daily experiences.

 This course will be taught by Matt O'Connor.
 Matt made the Spiritual Exercises of St. Ignatius in 2007.
 He graduated from the formation program at LIS in 2016, and from the Claremont School of Theology, Bloy House Seminary in 2017.